Apple TV+ launches November 1st for $4.99 a month

 Apple's upcoming video streaming service, which will be known as Apple TV+, is launching on November 1st for $4.99 per month.
-CEO Tim Cook made the announcement during the company's 2019 iPhone event, where he also revealed that people who buy an Apple TV, Mac, iPhone or iPad starting today will get a free one-year subscription to the service.
+CEO Tim Cook made the announcement during the company's 2019 iPhone event, where he also revealed that people who buy an Apple TV, Mac, iPhone or iPad (starting today) will get a free one-year subscription to the service.
 Apple has spent the past few months teasing the original series that will be on Apple TV+, including For All Mankind, The Morning Show and Dickinson.
-And Cook revealed another one on stage today: See, a drama starring Jason Momoa that's set in a future world where humans have no sight.
+And Cook revealed another one on stage today: See, a drama starring Jason Momoa that's set in a world 600 years into the future where humans have no sight.

 Sponsored Links